Page updated May 2026

 - Example standard statement: “I understand that as I student, I am responsible to become knowledgeable about academic integrity practices expected of me in my courses and this includes and is not limited to following expectations for GenAI use outlined by my instructor in this course”

 Since GenAI is built into many everyday software, apps and tools now, the language of a “total ban” is not recommended.
 Instead name specific use restrictions.
-Example statements:
+Example statements are:

-- "I confirm that I have not used any GenAI tools or technologies to generate the content of this assessment."
+- "I confirm that I have not used any GenAI tools or technologies to generate the content of this assignment."

-- "I confirm that I have not used any GenAI tools or technologies to produce or edit the [text/image/code/video/visuals] included in this assessment."
+- "I confirm that I have not used any GenAI tools or technologies to produce or edit the [text/image/code/video/visuals] included in this assignment."

 Purpose: To have a student (1) describe their permitted use in a way the instructor finds sufficient, and, (2) formally confirm that they have not used GenAI in the ways an instructor has said are not permitted on an assessment.